Strange Tales from a Chinese Studio: German

 Martin Buber made the first German translation of the work, included within his Chinesische Geister- und Liebesgeschichten.
 Buber had assistance from a person named Wang Jingdao.
 Buber stated in the preface of his translation that his translation had portions previously untranslated in Giles work because Giles, according to the "English custom", had "omitted or paraphrased all passages which seemed to him indecorous".
 The Chinesische Geister- und Liebesgeschichten was translated into English by Alex Page, published in 1991 by the Humanities Press.

 Other translations

 Vasily Mikhaylovich Alekseyev published an acclaimed translation of Pu Songling's stories in Russian in two volumes, Fox's Wiles (1922) and The Wizard Monks (1923).
 It has been cited as the most accomplished translation of the book into a foreign language.
 The book was translated into Manchu as Sonjofi ubaliyambuha Liyoo jai jy i bithe.
 Lodovico Nicola di Giura (1868–1947) produced a complete Italian translation of the 1766 edition.

+Illustrated editions

+In the 19th century, colorful and fully illustrated collector's editions of Liaozhai zhiyi also circulated onto the literary scenes.
+These exquisitely mounted illustrated Liaozhai are now collected by major libraries and museums around the world, such as the National Library of China and Library of Congress.